AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/inference_module_guide.rst

 Please see :ref:`training_wnet` for more details on how to train your own model.

 .. hint::
+  | WNet, as an unsupervised model, may not always output the background class in the same dimension.
-  WNet, due to it's unsupervised nature, outputs a background class.
-This might make the volume appear densely populated.
+  | This might cause the volume from inference to appear densely populated.
-  The plugin will automatically attempt to show the foreground class, but this might not always succeed.
+  | The plugin will automatically attempt to show the foreground class, but this might not always succeed.
-  If the displayed output seems dominated by the background, you can manually adjust the visible class.
+  | If the displayed output seems dominated by the background, you can manually adjust the visible class.
 To do this, **use the slider positioned at the bottom of the napari window**.

 Source code
 --------------------------------